#RHOBH Camille Grammer's Fiance Is Still Married And Has Been #Arrested For Spousal Abuse

-Sources are asking a lot of questions about Real Housewives Camille Grammer’s fiance David C. Meyer and wondering if the Bravo beauty has once again chosen a bad guy.
+Sources are asking a lot of questions about Real Housewives Camille Grammer’s fiance, David C. Meyer, and wondering if the Bravo beauty has once again chosen a bad guy.
 A new report is saying that Camille’s fiance is still married and that his wife has accused him of abuse.
 RHOBH Camille Grammer and attorney David C. Meyer announced their engagement last month, but at this time, he cannot legally marry Camille Grammer as he is still married to Wendy Meyer.

-Camille Grammer is returning to Real Housewives of Beverly Hills for the new season and has finished up the last bit of financial business with her ex Kelsey Grammer after a judge awarded her half of his 401k from the time period when they were married.
+Camille Grammer is returning to Real Housewives of Beverly Hills for the new season and has finished up the last bit of financial business with her ex, Kelsey Grammer, after a judge awarded her half of his 401k from the period when they were married.
 Camille Grammer said she wasn’t sure if she wanted to return to the Bravo show to have another relationship on display.

 “So the pros and cons are: How much do I want the public to see my life?
 And also I have two children.
 I want to protect them from certain things; I’m a very protective mother.
 Maybe if I was married I’d do it.
 But as a single mom, I feel more exposed.
 I don’t have the support.
 I have a boyfriend, we just started dating the last several months.
 And again, do I want to throw him into the mix?
 Oh my god, the craziness of it.”

-Radaronline is saying that as of November 21st, David C. Meyer and his wife Wendy are still legally married, and have been for eleven years.
-But Wendy Meyer claims that she and her estranged husband David separated back in 2014 after he assaulted her and he was arrested.
+RadarOnline is saying that as of November 21st, David C. Meyer and his wife, Wendy, are still legally married and have been for eleven years.
+But Wendy Meyer claims that she and her estranged husband, David, separated back in 2014 after he assaulted her, and he was arrested.
 In legal documents, Wendy Meyer shared her complaint about the man who is now engaged to Camille Grammer.

 “Respondent and I separated on September 24, 2014, when respondent was arrested after he physically assaulted me in our home and caused me to have a concussion.”

-As a result of his arrest, Wendy Meyer says that her estranged husband David C. Meyer has withheld marital funds from her while he lives a “lavish” lifestyle in Malibu, but there is no mention of his relationship with Camille Grammer, who also has a house in Malibu.
+As a result of his arrest, Wendy Meyer says that her estranged husband, David C. Meyer, has withheld marital funds from her while he lives a “lavish” lifestyle in Malibu, but there is no mention of his relationship with Camille Grammer, who also has a house in Malibu.

 “Although the Respondent and I lead a lavish lifestyle during our marriage as discussed in more detail below, Respondent has refused to provide me with an adequate amount of child and spousal support since we separated.”